Moonveil-Kanata/MuraDeck/README.md

 - Automatically runs on boot
 - Dithering only on dark areas, by using film grain
 - Gamma correction on dark areas
+- AMD CAS with global/per-game profile, and divided into int/ext monitor.
+Works with

 Feel free to report a bug, if some of these core functionality not working.